0x4b61726361/terraform-burp-collaborator/README.md

 terraform output public_ip
 ```

+In the dns-script folder you will find a [ruby script](dns-scripts/set_route53_ns.rb) provided by 4ARMED for namecheap domain name customers.
+I also added a [dirty python script](dns-scripts/update_ovh_dns_record.py) to update the DNS entries for OVH domain name customers.
+:warning: OVH API for creating NS records is not working as expected and after using the script you may connect to the OVH GUI, and select modify on the NS record created and just select apply wothout modification to get rid of the error.
+The GUI of OVH do not use the same API as the SDK and something weird is happening, this is a dirty fix to make it works.

 ## Testing

 If everything went ok you should be able to plug the hostname of your new private server into Burp and test it out.

 Fire up Burp Suite Professional and go to _Project options > Misc > Burp Collaborator Server_ and check the box for _Use a private Collaborator server_.

 In _Server location_ enter the hostname of your server.
 Hint, this will be the value of `burp_zone` prepended to `zone` from [terraform.tfvars](terraform.tfvars).
-In our example `collaborator.4armed.net`.
 You will also need to tick the box for _Poll over unencrypted HTTP_ at the moment as we have used a self-signed certificate.

 ### Using a "proper" TLS certificate

+#### Using a CSR

 If you would like to purchase a proper wildcard TLS certificate for use with this server you need to generate a more appropriate CSR (the default values are fairly generic).
 There is an Ansible playbook included in this folder to help you.